Seyedmakhtoom/lacerta/README.md

 # lacerta
-Laverta Code is still under dvelopement.
+Lacerta Code is still under dvelopement.
 It is not completed, and it maay not work for some species.
 Finding presence points of Lacertas in Iran